-During the current financial year, as a result of the improvement in conditions worldwide, the Group has resumed its exploration operations, while still maintaining appropriate health and safety measures to ensure the wellbeing of its staff, contractors, and suppliers.
+During the previous financial year, as a result of the improvement in conditions worldwide, the Group had resumed its exploration operations, while still maintaining appropriate health and safety measures to ensure the wellbeing of its staff, contractors, and suppliers.
+These measures have continued throughout the financial year ended 30 June 2022.